 Taking too long to make decisions.

 Going back to “Money likes speed” quote, in business you don’t usually have a whole lot of time to make decisions.
 You also sometimes don’t have a whole lot of time to act.
 Sometimes you have a day to get your act together before a big meeting.
 Other times you have a week to get a ton of work in.
 And sometimes you only have hours to decide something.
+With so little time, you have to be sure to stop wasting time by waiting too long to make decisions.

 If I’m too busy getting hung up on insecurities, I don’t accomplish anything.
 So, instead, I just move.
 I try to get out of my head as much as I possibly can and simply act with what I have available.